MULTIFACTOR AUTHENTICATION IS TURNED ON !

 From the MCC Shared Drive G; Policies & Procedures Folder

-Everyone will be prompted to complete this quick, one-time registration process when logging onto Canvas, SIS, Student or Web-based email, Student Navigate or any other CCSNH/MCC Application which uses EasyLogin.
+Everyone will be prompted to complete a quick, one-time registration process when logging onto Canvas, SIS, Student or Web-based email, Student Navigate, etc for the very first time (after claiming your EasyLogin account).

 Simply supply a personal email address and/or telephone number capable of receiving texts.